ooni/ooni.org/content/install/lepidopter.md

 ## Linux users

-If you are using Ubuntu and hesitate to use the terminal, you can use **Disk Image Writer** (graphical interface) to burn the Lepidopter image to an SD card.
+If you are using Ubuntu and hesitate to use the terminal, you can use **Disk Image Writer** (graphical interface) to copy the Lepidopter image to an SD card.
 Alternatively, you can do this through your terminal.

-Below we provide steps on how to burn the Lepidopter image to an SD card via Disk Image Writer or a terminal.
+Below we provide steps on how to copy the Lepidopter image to an SD card via Disk Image Writer or a terminal.

 ### Disk Image Writer